Max Darling: Professional career

 Darling played two games for the Canterbury Rams of the NZNBL in 2017 when he was sixteen-years-old.
 He returned to the Rams for the 2018 season when he averaged 9.3 points and 5.8 rebounds per game and earned the NZNBL Youth Player of the Year Award.

 On 18 August 2018, Darling signed with Vrijednosnice Osijek of the Croatian Premijer liga.
 He became the first New Zealand teenage basketball player to sign in Europe who did not have a European passport.
 Darling averaged 10.2 points and 5.4 rebounds during the 2019–20 season before it was ended early due to the COVID-19 pandemic.

 On 5 August 2020, Darling signed with the Illawarra Hawks of the Australian National Basketball League (NBL) on a three-year deal.
 He appeared in 17 games and averaged five minutes per game.
 On 19 July 2021, Darling and the Hawks mutually agreed to part ways.

 Darling returned to the Rams for the 2021 NZNBL season.
 He played for Athletic Constanța of the Romanian Liga Națională during the 2021–22 season.
 Darling again returned to the Rams for the 2022 NZNBL season.
 He won a NZNBL championship with the Rams during the 2023 NZNBL season and averaged 12.9 points and 5.4 rebounds per game.

 On 26 September 2023, Darling signed with the New Zealand Breakers of the NBL as a development player.
 He only appeared in one game for the Breakers during the 2023–24 NBL season.
 Darling returned to the Rams for the 2024 NZNBL season, winning a second consecutive championship.

 On 7 August 2024, Darling was elevated to a full roster spot by the Breakers and signed a new two-year contract with a third-year option.
 On 19 October 2024, he scored 15 points in an 89–85 win over the Perth Wildcats.

 Darling re-joined the Rams for the 2025 New Zealand NBL season.

+On 2 December 2025, Darling was ruled out for six weeks with a fractured eye socket.
+He returned to action in mid January 2026.
+A week after returning, he suffered a knee injury.

+Darling joined the Southland Sharks for the 2026 New Zealand NBL season, but missed the start of the season due to an ankle injury.
+He missed the NZNBL grand final with a calf injury, as the Sharks won the championship with a 104–101 overtime victory over the Wellington Saints.